 Features: Birding — Fall Colors — Lake — River/Creek — Views — Waterfall — Wildflowers — Wildlife

-There is a $10 charge to access the recreation area.
+There is an $11 charge to access the recreation area.
 With 4wd you can get around this by driving to the Coney Flats TH area (which I will likely do if I do this again in the future).
 If you are desperate to do so, a map will show you how.
 It will also save you the anguish of dealing with the chaos of the parking area.

 I started this loop at the Long Lake